claudiomarpda/software_design/Collections/MapProject/README.md

 # MapProject
-Uses HashMap and TreeMap for two strings.<br>
+Uses HashMap and TreeMap with two strings as key and value.<br>
 HashMap keeps unique keys and has no sequence.
 TreeMap keeps unique ordered keys.